 Murrabit Packing Company

-First citrus planted near Gonn Crossing around 1887.
-Packing enterprise relocated to Murrabit when the railway began running in 1925.
+Citrus was first planted near Gonn Crossing around 1887.
+The citrus packing enterprise relocated to Murrabit when the railway began running.
 The shed was built right beside the railway line so fruit and other goods could be loaded directly onto the trucks.
 The Murrabit Packing Company took over in 1927 and was a major employer in the district for many years.
 The Packing Company ceased operation on 18 May 1995.
 The fruit was then transported to Koondrook for handling.

 Citrus, mostly oranges, was for a time the most important enterprise in Murrabit.
 The first small groves were planted at Gonn Crossing.
 Using pumped water from the river to irrigate meant that the orange groves spread along the river frontage.
 Today many of the groves have been removed however two citrus groves occupying approximately 190 acres remain in the district.
-Fruit is packed in Koondrook for export to either Hong Kong or Singapore or markets in Melbourne and Sydney.
+Fruit is packed in Koondrook for export or directly to markets in Melbourne and Sydney.
 Some local fruit is also juiced.

 Lions Park and Public Toilets